Companions Down the

 Historical Sources

-The Apples of New York, by Spencer Ambrose Beach (1905), became something of a Bible for apple growers.
+3. The Apples of New York, by Spencer Ambrose Beach (1905), became something of a Bible for apple growers.
 Beach was a horticulturist at the New York Agricultural Experiment Station at Geneva and was known as the leading pomologist of his day.
-In two colorfully illustrated volumes, Beach provided as complete descriptions of apples has had ever been compiled before.
+In two colorfully illustrated volumes, Beach provided as complete descriptions of apples as had ever been compiled before.
 The ample historical sections and list of references he provides for each apple described testifies to his research in both the field and in the library.
 Both volumes are available online from multiple sources:

 Beach's Ratings